Caring for Students’ Mental Health

-The Kalamazoo College Counseling Center is a safe place for students to discuss their personal concerns.
+The Kalamazoo College Counseling Center is a safe place for students to confidentially work through their concerns and improve their mental well-being.